Seb-geospatial/BlenderMapDEM/README.md

 Parameters:
 - `dem_dir: str` **Requires string**
     - Directory of the input DEM image including its file extension.
-All standard image file types are acceptable as input and readable by Blender, **including .tif/.tiff files**.
+All standard image file types are acceptable, **including .tif/.tiff files**.
-    - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.tif` to select the DEM file in the directory it is called in.
+    - Make sure to specify the absolute path of the input DEM image
-        - Example: `'absolute/path/to/DEM.tif'` or `./relative_path_to_DEM.tif`
+        - Example: `dem_dir = 'C:/Users/USERNAME/Desktop/DEM.tif'`
 - `output_dir: str` **Requires string**
-    - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./output_here.tif` in order to save the output file in the directory it is called in.
+    - Directory of the output rendered map including its file extension.
+All standard image file types are acceptable, **including .tif/.tiff files**.
+    - Make sure to specify the absolute path of the output rendered map
-        - Example: `'absolute/path/to/output.tif'` or `./relative_path_to_output.tif`
+        - Example: `output_dir = 'C:/Users/USERNAME/Desktop/render.png'`
 - `exaggeration: float` **Requires float and defaults to 0.5**
     - Level of topographic exaggeration to be applied to 3D plane based on input DEM.
 Higher values will result in "spiky" terrain and darker crevices between landforms when viewed from above.
     - Generally values between 0.3 (relatively flat) to 1 (very spiky) produce good maps however there is no limit to how high this value can go